penicaudm/SendgridWrapper/readme.md

 # SendGrid basic API wrapper

 A wrapper for the SendGrid v3 SendMail API that lets you send email as a Powershell command, similar to Send-MailMessage.
+This is an old script I did, which could use many many improvements.
+I learned a lot writing it and it saved me a great amount of time.

 ## Installation